Holy Face (Lucca): History

-Once ashore, the legend brings the image to Lucca in a cart pulled by oxen with no driver, in a further miraculous demonstration of the "rightness" of its possession by the city of Lucca, and having been deposited in the church of San Frediano, it is miraculously translated to the church of San Martino, which was interpreted as the rationale for choosing this church as the cathedral.
+Once ashore, the legend brings the image to Lucca in a cart pulled by oxen with no driver, in a further miraculous demonstration of the "rightness" of its possession by the city of Lucca, and having been deposited in the church of San Frediano, it is miraculously translated to the church of San Martino, which was interpreted as the rationale for choosing this church as the cathedral, the bishop's seat.
 Thus the possession of the image by Lucca rather than Luni, and its location in its rightful church, were both justified by legend.

 Its popularity was expressed in copies as well as legends, to satisfy the pilgrims who made the cathedral of Lucca the goal of their voyages from all parts of Europe.
 Like other famous relics or images, such as the Virgin's Belt of Prato to this day, it appears to have often only been available to view on certain appointed days in the year, and at least some of the time wore rich textile clothing as well as the wooden carved robe.
 "By the face of Lucca" was the 'customary oath' of William II of England.
 The Holy Face appears on medieval Luccan coins.
-Dante mentions the Holy Face of Lucca in his Inferno, Canto XXI, where a demon cries:
+Dante mentions the Volto Santo in his Inferno, Canto XXI, where a demon cries:

-Qui non ha luogo il Volto Santo!

-qui si nuota altrimenti che nel Serchio.
+The last line alludes to swimming in boiling pitch, rather than in the river Serchio which runs through Lucca.